equinor/seismic-forward/README.md

 ## Fork

-If you intend to modify the repository, you should checkout a fork of this project rather than this checking out this repository directly.
+If you intend to modify the repository, you should checkout a fork of this project rather than checking out the upstream repository directly.
 When you have made a fork, you can set this repository as your upstream using:

 ```
 git remote add upstream https://github.com/equinor/seismic-forward.git